 The container was shipped to Toronto, Canada in March 2020.
 The time of the year meant that there were significant temperature fluctuations between origin and destination, which increased the risk of shipping container condensation.

-Data loggers were used for in-depth analysis of humidity and temperature levels inside the container.
+Data loggers were used to analyze the container’s humidity and temperature levels.

 To protect the coffee against shipping container condensation the Vdry Blanket 20’ was used in combination with 9kg of high-absorption cargo desiccants.
 These materials were weighed at loading to ascertain how much they absorbed during the voyage.